FAQ Mandatory Liveness Check

 Your original is not kept or added to your profile, but we keep two audit images from your video selfie for the purposes of managing this feature and confirming your likeness.

-We may also use Verification Data when necessary to troubleshoot and ensure the smooth operation of our Face Check feature.
+We may also use Verification Data when necessary to troubleshoot and ensure the smooth operation of our Face Check feature, or when necessary to ensure the safety and security of our service and users, to the extent permitted by applicable law.

 What will you keep after this process is complete?

 Your Verification Data is retained so that we can continue to check profile photos as you change and update your photos over time, as well as to help ensure that other accounts are not using your likeness.
-To do so, FaceMaps and FaceVectors are retained for the lifetime of an account, and are deleted from our systems following account closure, in accordance with our Privacy Policy.
+To do so, FaceMaps and FaceVectors are retained for the lifetime of an account, and are deleted from our systems within 30 days of account closure, unless continued retention is necessary to comply with an applicable legal obligation or to ensure the safety and security of our service and users, to the extent permitted by applicable law.

 As noted above, your original video selfie is not retained or added to your profile, but we keep two audit images from your video selfie.
-Audit images and the results of the Photo Verification process (i.e., successful or not) are saved until 90 days after your account is closed (or 1 year if the account is banned).
+Audit images and the results of the Photo Verification process (i.e., successful or not) and your age estimate are saved until 90 days after your account is closed (or 1 year if the account is banned).

 Will third parties receive my data?